 Course Objectives: By the end of this course, you should be able to: (1) Identify the major organic functional groups.
 (2) Name simple organic compounds using IUPAC rules.
 (3) Be familiar with the biological groups of compounds that include carbohydrates, lipids, proteins, and nucleic acids.
 (5) Understand how each biological group provides energy and/or building materials to the body.
 (6) Understand the role of enzymes in chemical reactions in living organisms.
-Travel may be necessary to experience the role of chemistry in their everyday life.

-Instructor: Angie Bartholomay Office: Nelson Science Center 111
+Instructor: Angie Bartholomay Office: Nelson Science Center 111 Office Hours: Open, stop in any time.

-Office Hours: M,W,F 9am-10am